iamNamanKhare/soc_scie/README.md

 # soc_scie

+don't add to master unless approved,use your own branch ..alwayssss

 check commits section to see the updates

-don't add to master unless approved,use the test branch ..alwayssss

 please type in proper documentation of  the changes